charlesrroberts/Free-Music-Archive-Analysis/index.md

 In this data story I plan to explore the currently available FMA data to answer the following questions:

-1. What genre of artist post their music to the Free Music Archive?
+1. What genres of music are available on the Free Music Archive?
 2. Who are the popular artists on the Free Music Archive?
 3. What are the popular albums on the Free Music Archive?
 4. What are the popular tracks on the Free Music Archive?
 5. Is there a correlation between listens and interest?
 6. Where are the popular Free Music Archive artists located?

 ## Metadata